-Udon vs Yaki Udon vs Yaki Soba: What is the Difference?
+Udon vs. Yaki Udon vs. Yaki Soba: What’s the Difference?

-Japan has many varieties of Udon dishes, but most of them are noodle soups or come with a light soy sauce-based dashi-rich broth.
+As you may already know, Japan has various Udon dishes, but most are noodle soups or come with a light soy sauce-based dashi-rich broth.

 Yaki Udon (焼きうどん)

-So unlike representative Udon noodle soups, Yaki Udon and Yaki Soba are both cooked by stir-frying noodles with other ingredients in a frying pan with some oil.
+So unlike other Udon varieties, Yaki Udon and Yaki Soba are cooked by stir-frying noodles with other ingredients in a frying pan with oil.

 Noodles